Introduction to plant & animal CELL STRUCTURE

 Most plant cells have a single large permanent vacuole containing cell sap, a dilute solution of

 mineral salts and sugars.
+It maintains the internal pressure to support the

 Stored food for